critfinds/coinbaselivepanel/README.md

 # coinbaselivepanel
-Coinbase Live Panel to get Emails off targets and Passwords.
-And lastly Seedphrase :)

-BTW, this tool is only for educational purposes and is encrypted
+Coinbase Advanced Live Panel you get dashboard where you control victims, 2fa, seedphrase, email, password.
+Oauth

-So if you wanna purchase this DM on telegram @isthatlemonk or DM @critfinds on telegram... have a nice day :)
+So if you wanna purchase this DM on telegram DM @critfinds on telegram